Mass Effect: Pinnacle Station: Reception

 The Xbox 360 version of Pinnacle Station received mostly negative reviews from critics.
 Erik Brudvig from IGN criticized the pack as "poorly constructed".
 He noted that Pinnacle Station contains almost no story elements, and argued all thirteen of its combat scenarios were bland, the arenas "look recycled", and the graphics a "perfect showcase" of the base game's technical issues.
 Brudvig said it offers nothing of what made Mass Effect an appealing game, and suggested that players skip the pack altogether as it may even adversely affect their anticipation for Mass Effect 2.
 Kevin VanOrd from GameSpot praised the salarian character Tech Officer Ochren, but criticized nearly every aspect of Pinnacle Station; he called the pack "a creative nadir in an otherwise excellent sci-fi universe", and an insult to fans who clamor for new content due to what he perceived to be poor value for money.
 Jeuxvideo.com offered a broad criticism of the pack's content, save for the soundtrack though the pack does not offer any new compositions, and insinuated that it was telling of the pack's perceived dubious quality that Pinnacle Station was released without much fanfare or publicity.

 Not all reception of the pack was negative.
 Jeff Buckland from AtomicGamer gave a positive review and considered the pack to offer decent value when compared to pricing for comparable DLC packs from other video game titles at the time.
-Buckland said he would recommend Pinnacle Station to players who have already completed the game at least once and who just want to "eke out a bit more fun".
+Buckland said he would recommend Pinnacle Station to players who have completed the game at least once and who just want to "eke out a bit more fun".
 Stephen Totilo from Kotaku had "more negative things to say than positive" with regards to the content offered by Pinnacle Station, which he described as "experimental" and its combat scenarios akin to the Kobayashi Maru training exercise from Star Trek.
 Nevertheless, Totilo concluded that he liked Pinnacle Station in spite of its flaws and suggested that it offered a glimpse into the multiplayer potential of the Mass Effect franchise.

 In a retrospective discussion about the DLC pack, Chris Thursten from PC Gamer suggested that Pinnacle Station is a notable example of DLC which is not entirely filler but is certainly missable.
 He noted that gameplay for DLC's like Pinnacle Station consists of nothing more than "new healthbars to whittle and new gear to find with companions whose voices are notably absent", and follows plotlines that add nothing consequential to the overall narrative.
 Liana Ruppert from Game Informer was of the opinion that Pinnacle Station was enjoyable, and it allowed players to "hone combat skills in an exciting way".